-- Key services were adapted and delivery was maintained throughout the Pandemic in line with Public Health guidance and Government guidance and legislation. - There is a standard approach to identifying savings across the council.
-The council's efficiency programme is overseen by the Senior Management Team.
+- Key services were adapted, and delivery was maintained throughout the Pandemic in line with Public Health guidance and Government guidance and legislation. - There is a standard approach to identifying savings across the Council.
+The Council's efficiency programme is overseen by the Senior Management Team.
 Frameworks are in place for holding discussions with key stakeholders.
-Savings achievements are monitored monthly and reported to the Senior Management Team quarterly. - The Financial Strategy which is aligned with the council's objectives was updated during the year to reflect the latest internal and external influences.
-This plan sets out the assumptions in terms of commitments, grant funding and efficiency requirement and demonstrates sound financial management and the ability to address projected funding gaps. - The annual budget setting consultations took place with members of the public, councillors, trade unions and employees to inform savings proposals.
-There was over 2,000 responses to the online consultation, more than 4 times the previous year's response rate.
-The annual budget is open to scrutiny and amendment by councillors until the approval of the final budget. - The council's Performance Management Framework has ensured that progress against intended outcomes has been regularly reported to Management Teams; Committees; and the Performance and Review Scrutiny Forum.
-Decisions and actions to address performance issues have been taken and monitored to ensure that they have been effective. - The council has complied with its statutory and regulatory reporting requirements during the year.
+Savings achievements are monitored monthly and reported to the Senior Management Team quarterly. - The Financial Strategy which is aligned with the Council's objectives was updated during the year to reflect the latest internal and external influences.
+This plan sets out the assumptions in terms of commitments, grant funding and efficiency requirement and demonstrates sound financial management and the ability to address projected funding gaps. - The annual budget setting consultations took place with members of the public, groups and the Council's partners in order to inform the budget process.
+There were over 470 responses to the online consultation.
+The annual budget is open to scrutiny and amendment by councillors until the approval of the final budget. - The Council's Performance Management Framework has ensured that progress against intended outcomes has been regularly reported to Management Teams; Committees; and the Performance and Review Scrutiny Forum.
+Decisions and actions to address performance issues have been taken and monitored to ensure that they have been effective. - The Council has complied with its statutory and regulatory reporting requirements during the year.

 - The Public Bodies (Joint Working Act) sets out those Adult Care Services that are delegated to the Integration Joint Board (IJB) as set out in the South Lanarkshire Integration Scheme.
-These services continue to be operationally delivered by the council in line with the strategic direction set out in the Strategic Commissioning Plan and annual IJB Directions. - The council considers the specification and achievement of community benefits, which focus on the health, economic, social and environmental wellbeing of the South Lanarkshire area, when awarding contracts. - To improve efficiency and effectiveness, the council is the lead authority for a range of collaborative projects and services delivered through the Clyde Valley Learning and Development Group.
+These services continue to be operationally delivered by the council in line with the strategic direction set out in the Strategic Commissioning Plan and annual IJB Directions. - The Council considers the specification and achievement of community benefits, which focus on the health, economic, social, and environmental wellbeing of the South Lanarkshire area, when awarding contracts. - To improve efficiency and effectiveness, the Council is the lead authority for a range of collaborative projects and services delivered through the Clyde Valley Learning and Development Group.